awsdocs/amazon-kendra-developer-guide/doc_source/API_Query.md

 + Matching FAQs
 + Relevant documents

-You can specify that the query return only one type of result using the `QueryResultTypeConfig` parameter\.
+You can specify that the query return only one type of result using the `QueryResultTypeFilter` parameter\.

 Each query returns the 100 most relevant results\.